Hawaiian Foods Fit for a Caveman: A Tropical Take on Your Proteins

 During cooking, the taro leaves will become tender and soft.
 These are edible with the dish, while the ti leaves are meant to hold in the flavor.
 Modern versions include other proteins, like beef and many people are now making Lau Lau, as an easy Hawaiian finger food recipe, at home in their crock pots.

-The term kalua means “to smoke in the ground” and that is exactly how this traditional Hawaiian dish is cooked.
+The term kalua means “to smoke in the ground” and that is exactly how this traditional Hawaiian dish is cooked, which you can find at some Hawaiian luau’s.
 The entire pig is wrapped in ti leaves and cooked over many hours, in a rock oven.
 If you don’t have time to dig a hole in your yard and bury a pig, you can still enjoy the same taste with this easy slow cooker recipe at home.

 Much like the Latin American dish ceviche, Lomi is made with cured raw salmon that is diced and mixed with tomatoes, onions and hot peppers.
 The word lomi means “to massage” in Hawaiian and the name is taken from how the dish is prepared.
 The ingredients are massaged together with the salted fish and served cold.
 Get the easy recipe here.

 You can never go wrong with Hawaiian-style beef jerky, even if you’re not planning a luau.
 Pipi Kaula can be dried in a variety of ways and has a chewy texture.
 Many people fry or char-broil the meat and serve it with rice or poi.

 These days, the dish can come with a variety of condiments, from honey to garlic powder and sesame seeds.
 Drying methods include hanging over a stove, or roasting on low in the oven.